jumpmouse/repo-hosting-migration-and-workflows/github/github-workflows/README.md

 ## Summary

-- Branch model: `dev`, `test`, `release/vX.Y.Z`, `staging`, `main`.
+- Branch model: `dev`, `test`, `release/vX.Y.Z`, `main`.
+The production branch is `uat3` (branch name only).
 - Production deploys are driven from `release/vX.Y.Z` and finalized tags `vX.Y.Z`.
-- Single approver group: approvals are enforced via the `uat3` environment for gates; deploy jobs use the environment provided by callers (see details below).
+- Approvals use the GitHub Environment named `production`.
+Do not use `uat3` as an environment; it is the branch name for production.
 - Reusable building blocks: `build-reusable.yml`, `deploy-reusable.yml`.
 - Node.js 20 for builds.

 Environments and approvals:
-- Start/Promote/Hotfix gates use `environment: uat3` to request approval from the same reviewer group.
+- Start/Promote/Hotfix gates use `environment: production` to request approval from the production reviewer group.
-- Deploy jobs (via `deploy-reusable.yml`) set `environment: <input environment>`.
-Today callers pass `staging` or `prod`.
+- Deploy jobs (via `deploy-reusable.yml`) set `environment: production` for production deployments.
-- To truly keep a single approver group for prod deploys, either configure `prod` environment with the same reviewers as `uat3`, or call deploy with `environment: uat3` for prod.
-See notes in each flow.
+- The production branch is `uat3`; workflows map the `production` environment to branch `uat3` where needed.

 Concurrency:
 - `start-release.yml`: `concurrency.group: start-release`.